keystonejs/keystone/docs/content/docs/reference/telemetry.md

 - The last date you used `keystone dev` for this project, and
 - The resolved package versions of any `@keystone-6` packages used by this project, and
+- The database type used by the project,
 - The number of lists for this project, and
 - The name and number of field types that you are using